 - To stand out, you need to build a fanbase.
 You will need to work very hard to get fans to notice your skill, but fans will open up many doors.

 - Publish your songs online.
-Post recording and copyrighting your music, publish it.
+Post-recording and copyright your music, and publish it.
 It is easy for anyone to post music online on available platforms like YouTube or Soundcloud so other people can notice your work.

 - Use social media platforms to create fans.
 Use Facebook, Twitter, Instagram, and other social media sites to get people to discover you.
 Be active on social media and reach out to your fans.

 Try to have an image.
 Be yourself but have something unique about you that drives your identity.
 This can be wearing a specific costume, having a particular hairstyle, or acting a certain way.
 For example, Lady Gaga became famous for her flashy outfits, and Taylor Swift for her blonde curls.
 These images helped them become more popular.